GreatSealUSA/GreatSealUSA_Art/PLUR1BUS/Everything_Media_Ecology/Everything_is_Countdown_Clock_Timing.md

 OPERA_A All the way to Fire Lake, who wants to break the cancer news (ecology of spreading information, bad news) at age 50 cake cutting / threshold crossing.
 That Walt's run off to Fire Lake.  https://www.youtube.com/watch?v=wisED81Wbog Walt wants to play those 8's and aces... long-shot gamble.
 He's made the free will choice to head out to Fire Lake.
 The Call to Adventure of Finnegans Anti-Wake, the leadership of bad breaking the audience / RFK Jr set into motion as virus outbreak leader by "bad guys are cook, fire is cool" (Stephen King The Stand, New Mexico Manhattan Project "big fire" is cool!)

+OPERA_A Fire into the water hole, if it was the Finnegan "Water of LIfe" from Pluribus... and the difficult of water in the remote areas of New Mexico... swimming pool metaphors.
+Really exuasted as I write this. https://www.youtube.com/watch?v=NKDlP-WQCOU